theredfish/grillon/README.md

 ## Getting started

-This example uses [Tokio](https://tokio.rs/) as asynchronous runtime.
-Generally, testing libs are used in unit or integration tests.
-You can declare `grillon` as a dev-dependency.
+You need [Tokio](https://tokio.rs/) as asynchronous runtime.
+Generally, testing libs are used in unit or integration tests so let's declare `grillon` as a dev-dependency.

 Add `grillon` to `Cargo.toml`